Face covers mandatory, spitting punishable with fine says MHA

 Use of Argoya Setu app shall be encouraged for all employees.

-All organisations shall sanitise their work place between shifts.
+All organisations shall sanitise their workplace between shifts.

 Large meetings to be prohibited.